duyhuynh258/tinder_discover/README.md

 - **Data**:
   - Contains all the data-related code.
-  - **Data Sources**: Contains the data sources that are used to fetch data from the network or local storage.
+  - **Data Sources**: Contains the data sources used to fetch data from the network or local storage.
   - **Repositories**: Contains the implementation of the repositories.

 ### Directory Structure
 ```